‘A Quiet Place’ Succeeds By Pulling Off An Amazing Feat

 A Quiet Place has proven yet again that movie audiences are interested in original horror films.
 In fact, Forbes predicts that the Platinum Dunes thriller, which had a minimal $17 million budget, is already poised to cross $100 million in domestic ticket sales this weekend.

 Part of this success is being attributed to an especially unique moviegoing experience.
-Due to the film’s reliance on a lack of sound, many are reporting that ticketholders sit in complete silence throughout the entire 90-minute show time.
-Quiet aside from a few well-placed scares that cause audiences to shriek in terror, that is.
+Due to the film’s reliance on a lack of sound, many are reporting that ticketholders sit in complete silence throughout the entire 90-minute show time — quiet aside from a few well-placed scares that cause audiences to shriek in terror, that is.

 Audiences Report on the Quiet Phenomenon

-Cellphone usage, talking and loudly eating snacks and rustling with their packages are among the biggest issues that moviegoers complain about.
+Cellphone usage, talking and loudly eating snacks, and rustling with their packages are among the biggest issues that moviegoers complain about.
 This could be part of the reason that 2017 saw the lowest theater attendance in decades.
 Of course, an argument could also be made that audiences simply prefer to watch streaming movies at home.
 But is this actually the case?

 A Quiet Place contains minimal music and less than five minutes of spoken dialogue.
 That’s what makes the film so brilliant, at least according to several reviewers, but it’s also putting moviegoers on edge in a completely new way.

 The Washington Post pointed out that eating or even sniffling during a screening comes with the risk of having every other audience member turn on you.
 Viewers describe the experience as “dead silent.”
 This effective technique brings the audience into the film’s atmosphere, thereby making them follow the same rules as the characters on screen.
-It’s working too, with huge box office numbers and sold out showings.
+It’s working too, with huge box-office numbers and sold-out showings.

 We just watched a quiet place and it was so intense until one guy sneezed ????????????